kstenerud/dogma/kbnf.md

 Not everything can be accurately described by a real-world grammar, but we can get pretty close.
 The following features bring KBNF to the point where it can describe most of what's out there unambiguously:

-* **Repetition**: Any expression can have repetition applied to it, for a specific number of occurrences, or a range of occurrences.
+* **Repetition**: Any expression can have repetition applied to it, for a specific number of occurrences or a range of occurrences.
 * **Bindings**: Some constructs (such as here documents or length delimited fields) require access to previously decoded values.
 KBNF supports assigning decoded values to variables.
 * **Exclusion**: Sometimes it's easier to express something as "everything except for ...".
 * **Prose**: In many cases, the actual encoding of something is already well-known and specified elsewhere, or is too complex for KBNF to describe adequately.
 Prose offers a free-form way to describe part of a grammar.
 * **Grouping**: Grouping expressions together is an obvious convenince that most other BNF offshoots have already adopted.
-* **Explicit Terminator**: Having an explicit terminator character (not linefeed) makes it easier for a human to find the end of a rule, and makes it easier to format the document in an aesthetically pleasing manner.
+* **Whitespace not significant**: Many BNF notations (including the original BNF) assign meaning to whitespace (for example: whitespace as concatenation, or linefeeds to mark the end of a rule).
+This is bad from a UX perspective because it makes things harder for a human to parse in many circumstances, and reduces the ways in which a rule can be expressed over multiple lines.

 ### Character set support